nepentabits/coursera-image-and-video-processing/README.md

 # coursera-image-and-video-processing
-Python code for the optional programming exercices of the course "Image and Video processing: from Mars to Hollywood with a Stop at the Hospital": https://www.coursera.org/learn/image-processing
+Python code for the optional programming exercices of the course *Image and Video processing: from Mars to Hollywood with a Stop at the Hospital*: https://www.coursera.org/learn/image-processing

 Disclaimer: no solutions for any quizz.